-We will also complete a variety of writing tasks throughout the semester, and as you’ll notice below, a substantial amount of this writing will come in our Daily Grind work, interactive exchanges I call Trading 8s, which are geared to help you reflect and respond to our course readings.
-These low-stakes writing combined with longer projects mean that by the end of the semester, you should be able to:
+We will also complete a variety of writing tasks throughout the semester, and as you’ll notice below, a substantial amount of this writing will come in your Daily Grind work, short doubting and believing posts, which are geared to help you reflect and respond to our course readings.
+These low-stakes writing combined with four longer projects mean that by the end of the semester, you should be able to:

-- describe key theories and theorists in contemporary rhetoric, composition, and literacy studies;
+- describe key theories and theorists in contemporary rhetoric and composition;

-- conduct empirically-based research that acknowledges and explicates the nuances of complex theories and pedagogies; and
+- conduct research that acknowledges and explicates the nuances of complex theories and pedagogies; and

 - compose arguments that persuasively articulate your positions on theoretical, methodological, and pedagogical issues related to rhetoric and composition.